flaviotordini/http/README.md

     } else {
         qDebug() << "Something's wrong here" << reply.statusCode() << reply.reasonPhrase();
     }
-}
+});
 ```

-This is a real-world example of building a Http object suitable to a web service.
+This is a real-world example of building a Http object with more complex features.
 It throttles requests, uses a custom user agent and caches results:

 ```
 #include "http.h"